Celebrating 10 Years of Champion Schools!

-The U Got Brains Champion Schools Program is an opportunity for students and staff of New Jersey high schools to develop campaigns to address teen driving safety.
-Each school develops its own project based on a topic pertaining to teen driving safety.
-Participating schools receive a cash stipend and technical support to assist with their campaigns; and advisors receive professional development hours.
+The U Got Brains Champion Schools Program is an exciting opportunity for students and staff of New Jersey high schools to develop and execute campaigns to address and promote teen driving safety in their communities.
+Participating schools receive a cash stipend and technical support to assist with their campaigns, and advisors receive professional development hours.
+Prizes are awarded to the top schools!

 This program is presented by The Brain Injury Alliance of New Jersey.
-Funding is provided by The New Jersey Division of Highway Traffic Safety with support from founding sponsor, New Jersey Manufacturers Insurance Company and platinum sponsor, The Allstate Foundation.
+Funding is provided by The New Jersey Division of Highway Traffic Safety with support from our founding sponsor, New Jersey Manufacturers Insurance Group.

 How It Works